auth0-samples/auth0-laravel-api-samples/01-Authorization-RS256/README.md

 Use `php artisan key:generate` to generate your APP_KEY.

-Run the application with `php artisan serve`.
+Run the application with `php artisan serve --port=3010`.

 ## Running the example with Docker